dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 	--dedup \
 	|& tee ./data/fastp/sample01.fastp.log
 ```
 You can proceed and copy the fastp HTML output files to local laptop as follows.
-Since this may take about 15 minutes, we can proceed and explore the output of the command above in this link: [sample01](https://hpc.ilri.cgiar.org/~gkibet/ilri-africa-cdc-training/fastp/sample01.fastp.html)
+This command may take about 15 minutes to complete, so we can proceed and explore the output of the command above in this link: [sample01](https://hpc.ilri.cgiar.org/~gkibet/ilri-africa-cdc-training/fastp/sample01.fastp.html)
 ```
 cp /var/scratch/gkibet/ilri-africa-cdc-training/viralMetagen/data/fastp/*.html ~/viralMetagen/
 ```
-## Then run this command on your laptop not HPC `scp <username>@hpc.ilri.cgiar.org:~/viralMetagen/*.html ./`
+Then run this command on your laptop not HPC `scp <username>@hpc.ilri.cgiar.org:~/viralMetagen/*.html ./`

 ### Step 6 (Optional): Assessing Read Quality after quality trimming
 After Quality trimming step above we can proceed and check the sequence quality again as described here.
 Run the command below.